 Can you imagine going in person to the ticket office to book a flight or using a printed map to find your hotel?
-These days, it’s almost impossible to plan a trip without using technology and we can pretty much do everything through our phones.
-No wonder 61% of travelers booked their flights via apps in 2019.
+These days, it’s almost impossible to plan a trip without using technology, and we can pretty much do everything through our phones.
+No wonder 61% of travelers booked their flights via a smartphone app in 2019.

-But what makes a travel app great?
-Which features are absolutely essential no matter the app type?
+But how to build a travel app?
+What makes a travel app great?
+Which features are absolutely essential for the travel application development, no matter its type?
 And, finally, how much does a travel app cost?
 Let’s work through the answers together.

-Let’s start with the basics: the very functionality of your future travel app.
-Your application might help users at any stage of their journey, from researching destinations to finding the best hotel offers.
+Before discussing how to make a travel app, let’s start with the basics: the very functionality of your future application.
+Your app might help users at any stage of their journey, from researching destinations to finding the best hotel offers.

 What are some of the most used travel app types?

 Flight and transportation booking apps

 Of course, it’s hard to get anywhere without booking a flight first.
 Flight aggregators are the most popular ways to find a convenient offer and a frequent choice for travel app development.
 People can use the transport app to analyze the prices and available dates from different airlines and then book a flight on the spot.